adoart/adoart.github.io/content/english/portfolio/project-8.md

   content: "https://www.manus-meta.com/"
 ---

-Manus DevTools is a software tool developed by MANUS Meta to assist in configuring and animating models using the Manus Core SDK.
-It is designed to facilitate the creation of chains of nodes, which are then used to retarget real-time data from the Manus Core SDK to the model.
+Manus DevTools is a software tool developed by MANUS Meta to assist in configuring and animating models using the Manus Core.
+It is designed to facilitate the creation of chains of nodes, which are then used to retarget real-time data from the Manus Core to the model.

 <img alt="targets" src="/images/portfolio/DevTools/devtools-2.png" width="100%"/>
 <br><br/>